zenvisage/zenvisage/src/main/java/edu/uiuc/zenvisage/data/remotedb/ConvertingCSVtoPostgres.md

  ('', '', ''), ('', '', ''), ('', '', ''),
  ('', '', ''), ('', '', ''), ('', '', ''),
  ('', '', '');

+SELECT type FROM zenvisage_metatable WHERE tablename = 'real_estate' AND attribute = 'Metro';